amaranth-lang/rfcs/text/0041-fixed-point.md

   Multiplying an integer with a fixedpoint constant and rounding the result back to an integer is a reasonable and likely common thing to want to do.

 - There's two slightly different [Q notation](https://en.wikipedia.org/wiki/Q_(number_format)) definitions, namely whether the bit counts includes the sign bit or not.
-  Not having the sign bit included seems more common, and has the advantage that a number has the same fractional precision whether `i_width` is 0 or not.
+    - Not having the sign bit included seems more common, and has the advantage that a number has the same fractional precision whether `i_bits` is 0 or not.
+    - Having the sign bit included is the dominant notation in the audio ASIC world (citation needed, comment from samimia-swks@).
+As of now, this RFC uses this notation as it is also a little simpler to reason about the size of underlying storage on constructing an `SQ`.
     - While Q notation names the signed type `Q`, it's more consistent for Amaranth to use `SQ` since other Amaranth types defaults to unsigned.

 ## Prior art
 [prior-art]: #prior-art